FolaisSK/CC201/labs/4_IntroOpenShift/instructions-new.md.md

 3. Select **From Git** among the options.

 <img src="images/week4_Step4.3.png" /> <br>

 4. You will be redirected to **Import from Git** window.
 OpenShift will deploy an application using only one input from you: the application source.

 5. In the **Git Repo URL** box, paste the sample one mentioned below.

 ```
 https://github.com/sclorg/nodejs-ex.git
 ```
-{: codeblock}

 In the Builder section, scroll down to see the various builder images.
 We shall be using the Node.js image for our application.
 Ensure that this image has been selected.

 <img src="images/week4_Step4.5.png" /> <br>

 6. Keep the rest of the default options as they already are.
 Then scroll down and click **Create**.

 In the Topology view, you should now see your newly created application.

 > **NOTE:** It will take several minutes for the application to appear.
 Refresh the browser if within 3 minutes, you don't see any application.

 <img src="images/week4_Step4.6.png" /> <br>

-# View application in the web console
+::page{title="View application in the web console"}

 The Topology view provides quick links to a lot of important parts of an application:

 * The outer circle gets the information on the application.
 * The inner circle with the Node.js logo gives information about the Deployment.
 * The GitHub icon is used to access the code repository.